Moe-Pwint/Zip-Zap-Zop-Game/README.md

   - Stats Section
     - Fastest recorded tapping time: (eg.)0.1 second (announce at the end of level if record is beaten)
     - Stats for each level (highest score, longest time played)

+TASKS:

+Change card texts to Capitalized.
+Create Next Card Clue on top
+Show effect when a card is clicked
+Show refresh effect when new cards are generated.
+Create helper functions and take out functions.

+New Level - Use API to generate cards